Imtra product expert Prentice Weathers answers common questions that highlight the differences between fin and gyroscopic stabilization.

 By comparison, the narrower, rounder shape typically will be easier to stabilize.
 Note these are general rules, and the bottom line is that the boat will roll the most when the natural roll period of the boat is equal to the roll period of the wave.
 In this scenario, the momentum of the rolling boat causes it to continue to roll even as the wave passes, thus creating the greatest degree of roll.
 Eventually, the boat will stabilize somewhat until the cycle starts anew.

-Which ship motions can gyros and fin stabilizers counteract?
+Which boat motions can gyros and fin stabilizers counteract?

 No stabilizer system will counteract some of these motions, particularly heave and to an extent, pitch.
 But Vector Fins in particular can make a big difference in yaw, roll and sway, which is good, since those last two are the two motions most likely to cause seasickness.
 Because gyros do not have an appendage in the water, they do not influence sway and yaw.